MohFahmi27/Pemrograman-Fungsional/README.md

 # LEXICON BASED Bahasa Indonesia Sentiment Analysis Using Functional Programming
 This repository about implementation of sentiment analysis using Lexicon Based method.
-We are using semantic approach to calculate the polarity of sentence.

 ## Extracting Twitter:
 if you want to change the keyword or using your own API open <a href="https://github.com/MohFahmi27/Sentiment-Analysis-for-Bahasa-using-Lexicon-Based-Approach/blob/main/TwitterExtraction.py">TwitterExtraction.py</a> specifically on function extract twitter, you could get your own API by using this step <a href="https://developer.twitter.com/en/docs/getting-started">here</a>.